DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/FAQ.md

 Bank statement doesn't import.

 *Resolution:*
-Usually the issue is with the bank account number or date (import date doesn't match file's date).
-To check bank account:
-Cash and bank management > Setup > Advanced bank reconciliation setup > Bank statement format Please compare your setup to similar format in our latest Product test environment:
+To check bank account mapping, navigate to Cash and bank management > Setup > Advanced bank reconciliation setup > Bank statement format
-*Current Test Environments in DXC Eclipse ANZ IP* Things to check:
+Things to check:

-1. 'Field delimiter' and 'Record code field position' (if applicable).
+1.	**Field delimiter** and **Record code field position** (if applicable).
 Else the fields can't be extracted and matched.

-2. Custom format > Lines: Bank account number.
+2.	**Custom format > Lines: Bank account number**.
 Compare:

-Import file's bank account: Does it contain bsb+account or just account Bank accounts: Bank account number field only (not bsb): Does it match to import file's bank account number?
+- Import file's bank account: Does it contain bsb+account or just account?
-Bank statement format > Lines > Bank account number.
-If import file contains bsb+account and your bank setup is split into bsb and bank account number fields, set up appropriate start position.
+- Company bank accounts: Bank account number field only (not bsb): Does it match to import file's bank account number?
+If import file contains bsb+account and your bank setup is split into bsb and bank account number fields, set up appropriate start position on **Custom format > Lines**.

 ### 	Generating AP payment - AuthenticationFailed
 *Error:*